dsomleff/react-test-camp/README.md

 - Server Errors tests
 - Context Testing (Wrapper).
 Can be applied to Route or Redux as well.
 - Create a Custom Render with Default Wrapper.

+### Q for a new Tests
+- What to render?
+  - what's the smallest component that encompasses the test?
+- Do we need to pass any props?
+- Do we need to wrap the component (Context Provider, Router, etc)?
+  - Does provider get used?
+Is it already wrapped within the component?
+- Where should test go?
+  - Which file?
+New file needed?
+- What to test?
+  - What's the behaviour that needs testing?
+- How to test?
+  - What query and events?
+- Do we need `await`?
+  - Is there is anything async going on?